 - Throughput: More parts per shift—the team estimates around 55% more, though exact gains depend on part mix.

-Aligning with Industry 4.0 for Future-Ready Manufacturing
+Aligning with Industry 4.0

 The FMS software already collects production data from each machine and zero-point station—cycle counts, clamp confirmations, scheduling logs—so the information is there when you need to track OEE or troubleshoot a quality deviation.